thiagocapuano/waves-documentation/en/smart-contracts/faq.md

 ### 5. Does Waves smart contracts have numbers similar Ethereum one's, 0x....?

 No, but they are attached to accounts also, at least in the first version.

+### 6. When you develop a dapp on Waves, is it more appropriate to have a private waves blockchain or just your own full node on the regular mainnet ?

+Neither of both, you don't have to have a node for deploying a SC.
+Nevertheless, for the dev i would recommend to use testnet.